As far as healthy foods go, lettuce consistently proves a reliable option for any member of the family.

 It’s likely your pet has taught themselves a lesson here, as they’ll experience some discomfort for their impulsive veggie gobbling for a time – but luckily, nothing prone to cause them any lasting harm.

-While many vegetables prove a wonderful way to introduce extra fibre, vitamins and other goodies into your dog’s diet, lettuce is one of the best options of all.
+While many vegetables prove a wonderful way to introduce extra fiber, vitamins, and other goodies into your dog’s diet, lettuce is one of the best options of all.

 It’s easy to prepare for your dog – even able to be craftily smuggled into their meals if they don’t want it plain – and offers tons of advantages with very little in the way of risks or calories.